sayyedali2/SlideImageFeature/README.md

 # SlideImageFeature
-It is the basic feature of any webpage user click of image and image open with some transition
+It is the basic feature of any webpage, when the user clicks on an image, the image opens with some transition